Negotiated Salary Trial Program (NSTP) Instructions

 A. The Chair and the department business office will review the proposal to ensure that:

 1. The requesting faculty member meets the good standing requirements of Section II.
 C;

 2. The TUCS requested is consistent with these rules;

 3. Allowable and appropriate resources are available to support the proposal, including the contingency fund requirement (if any), NIH salary cap gap, graduate student support, salary threshold levels, and research equipment.

-E. If the VCAP approves the proposal, the Chair will send a salary confirmation letter (Attachment B) to the faculty member confirming the faculty member’s total salary (TUCS plus any additional compensation) for the coming fiscal year.
+E. If the VCAP approves the proposal, the Chair will send a salary confirmation letter to the faculty member confirming the faculty member’s total salary (TUCS plus any additional compensation) for the coming fiscal year.
 Notification of approved participation will be sent to the faculty member, Dean, and MSO.

 F. If the Chair does not recommend a faculty member’s proposal, the following process shall be followed: